Central Office Staff

 Staff Accountant

-Debbie Brunelle facilitates year-long communication with auditors and prepares all required records and reports for the eleven external audits.
-She reviews the audits after completion and makes adjustments as required.
-Debbie works with our banks in overseeing risk management and investments.
-Debbie provides the financial statements for boards monthly, attends board meetings, and assists with other requests as needed.
-Debbie reviews payrolls and accounts payable.
+Stacey facilitates year-long communication with auditors and prepares all required records and reports for the external audits.
+She reviews the audits after completion and make adjustments as required.
+Stacey works with our banks in overseeing risk management and investments.
+Stacey provide the financial statements for boards monthly, attends board meetings, and assists with other requests as needed.
+Stacey reviews payrolls and accounts payable.
+Stacey completes these tasks for Jay Westfield, Lowell, Newport City and Troy.

 Tiffany Ovitt (Tiffany.Ovitt@ncsuvt.org), Ext.
 2036

-Tiffany Ovitt is responsible for Coventry and Newport City payrolls.
+Tiffany Ovitt is responsible for Coventry, Newport City and Newport Town payrolls.
 She completes all reporting necessary to support these payroll functions, and processes deposits.
+She handles all NCSU central office deposits and processes all accounts receivable invoices for all schools.

 Amy Lucas-Brasseur (Amy.Lucas-Brasseur@ncsuvt.org), Ext.
 2027